What Is User Retention? How to Measure & Improve It (2023)

 More than 70% of app users churn within the first three months.
 During that time, users go through three phases: onboarding, activation, and habitual use.

-These three phases are significant barriers to user retention because they ask something from your users — they have to take action to progress to the next phase.
-Maintain a high percentage of retained users by making sure each phase offers a streamlined, pleasant user experience.
+These three phases are significant barriers to user retention because they ask something from your users — they must take action to progress to the next phase.
+Maintain a high percentage of retained users by ensuring each phase offers a streamlined, pleasant product experience.

-Activation is the phase when your users see your product’s value.
-This is their “aha!” moment — the moment when everything clicks, and they see how your product can play a beneficial role in their day-to-day tasks.
+User activation is the phase when your users see your product’s value.
+This is their “aha!” moment — when everything clicks and they see how your product can play a beneficial role in their day-to-day tasks.
 The amount of time it takes a user to reach this moment is the time-to-value (TTV).
-Activated users feel positively toward your product, and they’re much more likely to stay retained.
+Activated users feel positively toward your product and are much more likely to stay retained.

-In the third phase, users form a habit involving your product, and they make regular usage a part of their routine.
+In the third phase, users form a habit involving your product, making regular usage a part of their routine.
 Users in this phase feel they need your product, and getting more people into the habit-forming stage will mean better user retention rates.
 Offering ongoing guidance with in-app messaging can help your users continue to discover new features and functionality as they move into this stage, create more sticky products, and drive overall product adoption.

 User retention rates for apps vary significantly depending on the industry, but the average is around 5.6% user retention after 30 days.

 A “good” retention rate for your product will depend on the maturity of your company and your application.
-While your goal is to keep your rate as high as possible, companies that are trying to scale need higher user retention rates than those that are testing the waters with a new offering.
+While your goal is to keep your user retention rate as high as possible, companies trying to scale need higher user retention rates than those testing the waters with a new offering.

 For a good starting point, track your rate against industry benchmarks to see how you compare to the average.

-Here are the average 30-day user retention rates for various types of apps:
+Here are the average 30-day user retention rates for different industries: